openstax/napkin-notes/kevin/exercise_versioning_approaches.md

   * conceptual/content changes
     * despite assurances, it is possible (likely?) that seemingly innocuous changes to exercise content could affect its utility from a BigLearn point-of-view
       * difficulty
-      * presentation style (current ignored - assumed m/c)
+      * presentation style (currently ignored - assumed m/c)
       * number of answer selections
       * conceptual content
 * Research: